-Report To: Cabinet Date: 27 February 2023 Subject: Update on Objection to 2018/19 Accounts and issuing of Statutory Recommendations-Purchase of Observatory House Chief Officer: Executive Director of Finance and Commercial (s151) - Steven Mair Contact Officer: Interim Financial Adviser - Mike Thomas Ward(s): All Exempt: NO Appendices: Appendix A Grant Thornton Statutory Recommendations Report February 2023 1.
-Summary and Purpose 1.1.
+Repo ort To: Council Date: : 9 th March 2023 Subje ect: Recommendation from the Audit and Corporate Governance Committee from its meeting held on 22 February 2023: Update on Objection to 2018/19 Accounts and issuing of Statutory Recommendations- Purchase of Observatory House Chief Officer: Executive Director of Finance and Commercial (s151) - Steven Mair Contact Officer: Înterim Financial Adviser - Mike Thomas Ward(s): All Exempt: NO Appendices: Appendix A Grant Thornton Statutory Recommendations Report February 2023 1.
+S Summary and Purpose 1.1.
 To set out the report from Grant Thornton, the Council's External Auditors, in response to an objection received from a member of the public in relation to the 2018/19 Accounts with regard to the purchase of Observatory House.
 1.2 To note the statutory recommendations, and the Council's proposed response, which is set out at paragraph 3.2.4 of this report.
-1.3 To recommend that the Council formally respond on this basis following its meeting on 9 March 2023.